Seilamuk/Seilamuk-/iOS Swift/iOS-Swift-InApp-Documentation.md

 <a name="IOS9" />
 ##Step 5, iOS 9 Special Considerations

 iOS 9 introduces two new features that may affect your integration with StartApp SDK.
 These features are the **App Transport Security (ATS)** and **Bitcode**.
-If you are using Xcode 7, please apply the following changes to make sure ads continue to be served on iOS 9 devices.
+If you are using Xcode 7 and above, please apply the following changes to make sure ads continue to be served on iOS 9 devices.

 ####App Transport Security (ATS)
-iOS 9 includes a new feature called **App Transport Security (ATS)**.
-If you are using Xcode 7, an exception that allows HTTP requests should be added to your app.
-You can read more <a href="https://support.startapp.com/hc/en-us/articles/208639508-IOS-9-and-StartApp-s-iOS-SDK" target="_blank">here</a>.

-Add the following exception to your info.plist:
+iOS 9 includes a new feature called **App Transport Security (ATS)** that allows only secured HTTPS calls, while blocking insecure HTTP calls.
+Our SDK is fully compliance with ATS, however if you are upgrading from an old SDK make sure to **REMOVE!** the following exception from your info.plist:
 ```xml
 <key>NSAppTransportSecurity</key>
 <dict>